 Ques.
 What is the main concept tested in Class 12 Maths Exercise 1.1?

 Ans.
 The main concept is identifying whether a given relation on a set is reflexive, symmetric, transitive, and therefore an equivalence relation.
-Each property must be checked separately with a solved examples or counter-example.
+Each property must be checked separately with a solved example or counter-example.

 Ques.
 Which questions of Exercise 1.1 are most important for CBSE board exams?